CEN3031UFO-GroupB/Project/README.md

-# CEN3031 UFO Group B - Client Project
+# CEN3031 UFO Group B - Accountability App
-# Accountability App

 A web app that allows clients to write down their goals for the week and allows their life coach to view and provide feedback on their progress.